truzzt/ids-basecamp-clearinghouse/clearing-house-app/README.md

 ### Logging Service
 The `Logging Service` is configured using the configuration file [`Rocket.toml`](logging-service/Rocket.toml), which must specify a set of configuration options, such as the correct URLs of the database and other service apis:
-- `daps_api_url`: Specifies the URL of the DAPS Service.
-Required to validate DAPS token
 - `keyring_api_url`: Specifies the URL of the Keyring API
 - `document_api_url`: Specifies the URL of the Document API
 - `database_url`: Specifies the URL of the database to store process information.
 Currently only mongodb is supported so URL is supposed to be `mongodb://<host>:<port>`